Carrefour bets on store bosses in French revamp

 Plassat, whose French revival also relies on cost cutting and lower prices, has said he needs three years to turn Carrefour around and most analysts are expecting a long and gradual recovery amid a tough economic climate in Europe.

-But they say the former top executive at Carrefour's top listed rival Casino (CASP.PA), has already made a difference,
+But they say the former top executive at Carrefour's top listed rival Casino, has already made a difference,

 "The results demonstrate how CEO Plassat's initiatives - empowerment of local management, cost reduction, more targeted advertising spend, change in assortment (the range) - have already started to pay off," Morgan Stanley analysts said in a note.

-Despite a sprawling empire spanning from Brazil to China, domestic hypermarkets still accounted for about a quarter of Carrefour's 86.6 billion euros (76 billion pounds) of group sales last year, and investors are eager to see whether their overhaul can be replicated elsewhere.
+Despite a sprawling empire spanning from Brazil to China, domestic hypermarkets still accounted for about a quarter of Carrefour's 86.6 billion euros ($113 billion) of group sales last year, and investors are eager to see whether their overhaul can be replicated elsewhere.

-In Britain, Tesco (TSCO.L), the world's third-largest retailer, has also been engaged in a revival plan in its home market, investing in more staff, revamped food ranges and smartened stores that give more space to food.
+In Britain, Tesco, the world's third-largest retailer, has also been engaged in a revival plan in its home market, investing in more staff, revamped food ranges and smartened stores that give more space to food..

 LOCAL COMPETITION